 Finding a unique name for your own device is a proud moment.
 We want to make sure that your chosen name doesn't clash with Sigfox's naming rules.

 The main rule is simple: partner products names must not refer to any term that could lead to confusion with “Sigfox” in any way.

 Likewise, do not use the Sigfox name or its butterfly logo in your product (casing, manual, box, etc.).
-If your product has received a Sigfox certification, you can use the "Sigfox Certified" logo for modules, or the "Sigfox Ready" logo for devices.
+If your product has received a Sigfox certification, you can use the "Sigfox Verified" logo for modular designs, or the "Sigfox Ready" logo for devices.
 See the branding guidelines.